ChASE-library/ChASE/docs/module.rst

 chase::ChaseConfig
 --------------------

-The class ``chase::Algorithm`` is aware of the class ``chase::ChaseConfig``.
-This class defines the functions to set different parameters of ChASE.
+The class ``chase::Algorithm`` is aware of the class ``chase::ChaseConfig``, which defines the functions to set different parameters of ChASE.

 Besides setting up the standard parameters such as size of the matrix defining the eigenproblem, number of wanted